 The Elizabeth Line will open in December 2019, bringing Ilford even closer to central London and central London closer to Ilford with all that this has to offer.
-The Council is making significant investment in the town's streets, spaces and civic facilities and the town's Housing Zone status will bring new residents and workers to support shops and services and attract further inward investment.
+We are making significant investment in the town's streets, spaces and civic facilities and the town's Housing Zone status will bring new residents and workers to support shops and services and attract further inward investment.
 Small and Medium Enterprises (SMEs) will make Ilford their home, invigorating the local economy.

-In 2017 the London Borough of Redbridge published its Manifesto for creating an Ilford for all.
+In 2017 we published our Manifesto for creating an Ilford for all.
 The Delivery Prospectus sets out how these promises can be achieved and how they might translate on the ground.